ipfs/specs/IPIP/0431-gateway-car-trailer.md

 ### Alternatives

+#### HTTP Trailers

 Instead of adding a new content type argument, we were considering sending the additional metadata in HTTP response trailers.
 Unfortunately, HTTP trailers are not widely supported by the ecosystem.
-Nginx proxy module discards them, browser `Fetch API` do not allow clients to access trailer headers, neither does the Rust `reqwest` client.
+Nginx proxy module discards them, [browser `Fetch API` does not allow JS clients to access trailer headers](https://github.com/mdn/browser-compat-data/issues/14703), neither does the Rust `reqwest` client.

+#### New Content-Type

+We could introduce new `Content-Type: application/vnd.ipld.car-stream` and create a specification of its wire format that wraps CARv1 and includes additional DAG-CBOR  manifest at the end.
+It would be effectively the same CAR byte stream, but with different `Content-Type`.

+Downsides of this solution:

+- maintenance cost, requires duplicating of all CAR-related tests and features
+- opportunity cost, in creating new content type, we increase cognitive overhead for everyone working with IPFS over HTTP
+- no backward-compatible interop with existing tools and gateways that only speak `application/vnd.ipld.car`
+- distracts us away from working on things like large blocks and CARv3

 ## Test fixtures